 The Robert D. Lilley Award for Socially Responsible Engineering is selected each spring by Dean of The Fu Foundation School of Engineering and Applied Science on the recommendation of Student Engagement.
-Student clubs may apply to receive the Lilley Award, which includes monetary support and is presented at the Kings Crown Leadership and Excellence Awards Ceremony in April.
+Student clubs may apply to receive the Lilley Award, which includes monetary support and is presented at the Leadership and Excellence Awards Ceremony in May.